otterpro/nvtool/README.md

 Alternative
 ===========
-There are other tools that handle some of the tasks that needed.
+There are other tools that can handle similar tasks, and will be considered for future update.

 * [Jekyll Assett Pipeline](https://github.com/matthodan/jekyll-asset-pipeline)
 * Grunt
 * Rakefile

-However, these were limited when it came to parsing and translating the text files.

 Prerequisite
 =======